opentofu/opentofu/docs/state_encryption.md

 This section describes possible future goals.
 However, these goals are merely aspirations, and we may or may not implement them, or implement them differently based on community feedback.
 We describe these aspirations here to make clear which features we intentionally left out of scope for the current implementation.

-Users who use CI/CD systems or security scanners may want to do so by passing or storing a state or plan file to untrusted systems, but still keeping the state file structure.
+Users who use CI/CD systems or security scanners that need to read the state or plan files, but users may not fully trust these systems.
 In the future, the user should be able to specify partial encryption.
-This encryption type would only encrypt sensitive values instead of the whole state file.
-The same is true for plan files.
-As plan files are in ZIP format, it should be feasible to partially encrypt these files as well.
+This encryption type would only encrypt sensitive values instead of the whole state or plan file.
+(As plan files are in ZIP format, it should be feasible to partially encrypt these files as well.)

 At this time, due to the limitations on passing providers through to modules, encryption configuration is global.
 However, in the future, the user should be able to create a module that carries along their own encryption method and how it relates to the `terraform_remote_state` data sources.
 This is important so individual teams can ship ready-to-use modules to other teams that access their state.
 However, due to the constraints on passing resources to modules this is currently out of scope for this proposal.